Tourism in Tamil Nadu: Background and history

 Historically, Tamil Nadu had been inhabited by hominids more than 400 millennia ago and has more than 5,500 years of continuous cultural history.
-Tamil Nadu is the home of the Tamil people, who speak Tamil language, one of the oldest surviving languages.
-The Tamilakam region has been ruled over by many kingdoms, major of which are the Sangam era (300 BC–AD 300) rulers of the Chera, Chola, and Pandya clans, the Pallava dynasty (3rd–9th century), and the later Vijayanagara Empire (14th–17th century).
+Tamil Nadu is the home of the Tamil people, who speak the Tamil language, one of the oldest surviving languages.
+The Tamilakam region has been ruled over by many kingdoms, majority of which are the Sangam era (300 BC–AD 300) rulers of the Chera, Chola, and Pandya clans, the Pallava dynasty (3rd–9th century), and the later Vijayanagara Empire (14th–17th century).
 European colonization began with establishing trade ports in the 17th century, with the British controlling much of the territory for two centuries before the Indian Independence in 1947.
 When India became independent in 1947, erstwhile Madras presidency became Madras State, comprising present-day Tamil Nadu and parts of other states which was subsequently split up along linguistic lines.
 In 1969, Madras State was renamed Tamil Nadu, meaning "Tamil country".

 After independence, the economy of Tamil Nadu conformed to a socialist framework, with strict governmental control over private sector participation, foreign trade, and foreign direct investment.
 In the 1970s while the economy of Tamil Nadu consistently exceeded national average growth rates, due to reform-oriented economic policies and the tourism industry started to develop subsequently.
 In 1971, Government of Tamil Nadu established the Tamil Nadu Tourism Development Corporation, which is the nodal agency responsible for the promotion of tourism and development of tourist related infrastructure in the state.
 It is managed by the Tourism,Culture and Religious Endowments Department.
 The tag line "Enchanting Tamil Nadu" was adopted in the tourism promotions.
 In the 21st century, the state has been amongst the top destinations for domestic and international tourists.
 As of 2021, Tamil Nadu recorded the most tourist foot-falls.